weilingx46/workshop-sassy-hugo/README.md

 # Adding Content
 In Hugo, everything is a page.
-Typically, you'll have a `content` folder with all your pages.
-Within the `content` folder, pages are further organized under directories.
-In our current project, we should automatically have a `content/posts` directory.
+Typically, you'll have a `content` folder where pages are further organized under directories.
+In our current project, we should automatically have a `content/posts/` directory.
 After your site is configured, we can add our first post.

 ### Our first post